The Real Adventures of Jonny Quest: QuestWorld

 Producers cultivated an element of virtual reality through QuestWorld, a cyberspace simulation rendered with three-dimensional computer animation and motion capture.
-QuestWorld was designed as a futuristic application of contemporary technology, similar to the classic series' high-tech lasers, satellites, and robots.
-Seibert traced its origin to "the same problem that James Bond has...
+QuestWorld was designed as a futuristic application of contemporary technology, similar to the classic series's high-tech lasers, satellites, and robots.
+Seibert traced its origin to "hav[ing] the same problem that James Bond does now. [...]
 When you look at even his newest gadgets, they're somewhat quaint."
 H-B marketers polled children on their familiarity with virtual reality, discovering that each child was aware of the concept.
 Planners took inspiration from cyberpunk novels written by Neal Stephenson and William Gibson, including Snow Crash.
 Short, independent QuestWorld segments called "Quest Bytes" concluded certain episodes.

-H-B initially contracted Dream Quest Images to animate QuestWorld, but was credited for work on only a single episode as competitor Disney acquired the studio in April 1996, necessitating a different vendor.
-Animation company Buzz F/X, based in Montreal and Santa Monica, created first season sequences.
+H-B initially contracted Dream Quest Images to animate QuestWorld but was credited for work on only a single episode, as competitor Disney acquired the studio in April 1996, necessitating a different vendor.
+Animation company Buzz F/X, based in Montreal and Santa Monica, created the season one sequences.
 Work began in April 1996 with the opening titles—a gliding journey through a canyon of green, cartographic lines with scenes illuminated upon the walls.
-QuestWorld characters were created as wire frame models, augmented with faces scanned from clay busts, then digitally painted and inked.
+QuestWorld characters were created as wireframe models, augmented with faces scanned from clay busts, then digitally painted and inked.
 Buzz F/X used mostly inexperienced animators, as budgetary constraints would not permit hiring seasoned employees.

 Work followed on "Escape to Questworld" and "Trouble on the Colorado" as animators worked 12 hours a day, six days a week in a small garage with inadequate computers.
 Buzz F/X augmented the small team in July with ten recruits, but only two were experienced.
-Amateur employees struggled with lighting, and with synchronizing jerky motion capture from the House of Moves in Venice Beach; Quest was their first capture production order.
+Amateur employees struggled with lighting and with synchronizing jerky motion capture from the House of Moves in Venice Beach; Quest was their first capture production order.
 By August, the team was working 14 hours a day, seven days a week, including full nights and mornings.

 After two more episodes, Buzz F/X terminated its unprofitable contract with H-B, later filing for bankruptcy in 1997 due to $3.6 million of debt created by work on Quest.
-H-B hired Blur Studio to finish the second season's scenes on a ten-week production schedule.
+H-B hired Blur Studio to finish the second season's scenes on a 10-week production schedule.
 Blur used Intergraph hardware, and its sharp performance attracted press attention and sealed an amicable relationship with H-B. Both companies produced in total roughly one hundred minutes of computer animation for QuestWorld.